ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==20 - --== Chai and I's 10th monthsary.
 I bought her crinkles and muffin.
 It's my 4th day at work, still eating alone, and I'm the first one who did the mock call.
 I did fairly well.
 I immediately went home afterwards and played ROBLOX with my siblings and my girlfriend.

 ==22 - 00:57== It's such a long day.
 I started the day with Chai disappointed in me because I posted a video of us together and she didn't like her image.
 I went to work through a MoveIt ride because I was running a bit late.
 The training was filled with discussion for almost the entire day and I still eat alone but I talked to a few trainees for a brief exchange of words.
 When it's the end of my shift, I had a hard time booking rides on several apps so I ate at Uncle John's first before trying again.
 Chai fell asleep, I bought her food from McDonald's, then I got home tired and sleepy.

+==22 - 23:01== Chai and I didn't go to Cubao Expo today.
+Her, me and my siblings played ROBLOX for almost the entire day.
+Chai and I bathed together though and had amazing sex.
+I drank brewed coffee for the first time since forever again.